PO Box 1510

 Fifty percent of the Council delegates shall constitute a quorum, excluding ex-officio and honorary members.
 A simple majority (more than 50 percent) of delegates present is required to rule on measures except amendments to the Constitution, which requires a two-thirds vote.
 Other measures requiring a two-thirds vote include the installation of honorary delegates, motions to suspend the rules, and other parliamentary motions.
 Robert’s Rules of Order are to be applied.
 The Chair shall abstain from voting except when necessary to break a tie.

 Article VII.
 Election Procedure

 A. Election Committee — The Election Committee shall present a list of nominees to the University community by October 15 of each year.
 Elections shall be completed by November 15, according to procedures approved by the Council, and the Chancellor.
-The names of new delegates and alternates shall be reported to the Chair of the Council. the Chancellor, and to the staff by December 1.
-There shall be no limit to the number of nominees for a given position.
+The names of new delegates and alternates shall be reported to the council Chair, the Chancellor and to the staff by December 1.
+There shall be no limit to the number of nominees for a given position. (see Amendment #4)

 B. Ballots — Ballots cast in an annual general election must be kept in a secure location and counted as soon as possible.
 The Council appoints poll registrars, judges and other workers.
-The Chancellor may, at his discretion, appoint election observers, whose responsibility it will be to monitor election procedures.
-Each staff member will be allowed to vote for each open position.
+The Chancellor may, at his/her discretion, appoint election observers, whose responsibility will be to monitor election procedures.
+Each staff member will be allowed to vote for each open position. (see Amendment #5)